RocketResearch-Inc/compair_core/docs/user-guide.md

 ### 1.1 Create an account

 Call `POST /sign-up` with the user’s email (used as `username`), display name, password, and optional group IDs or referral code.
-The backend validates the email, creates the user record, adds them to the welcome/private groups, triggers analytics, and emails a verification link containing a time-limited token.
+The backend validates the email, creates the user record, assigns a private group, triggers analytics, and (when verification is enabled) emails a verification link containing a time-limited token.
+When `COMPAIR_REQUIRE_EMAIL_VERIFICATION=false`, the account is activated immediately after sign-up.

 ```python
 import requests